-Even though feng shui originated in China, its successful modern application involves more than just the knowledge of Classical feng shui concepts or traditional feng shui cures.
+Even though feng shui originated in China, its successful modern application involves more than just the knowledge of classical feng shui concepts or traditional feng shui cures.
 A good feng shui home combines classical concepts with modern ones.
 The lucky cat is a cure that comes from Japanese culture, it is symbolic of good luck, prosperity, and wealth.

 The Lucky Cat

-The lucky cat is most commonly used in businesses, such as retail stores, restaurants, offices open to the public; and less so in the home.
+The lucky cat is most commonly used in businesses, such as retail stores, restaurants, and offices open to the public; and less so in the home.
 The lucky cat is also often called the fortune cat and the money cat, so as you can guess it is mainly used as a wealth and prosperity cure, as well as, of course, a good luck cure.

 Traditionally, the lucky cat is holding either a round gold coin or an ancient Japanese coin with a slightly rectangular shape.
 It also has golden bells or other adornments, such as a red neck scarf.
-Gold and red are considered celebratory colors in Asian cultures, which combined with the freshness of white give the lucky cat a special energy people feel drawn to.
+Gold and red are considered celebratory colors in Asian cultures, which combined with the freshness of white, gives the lucky cat a special energy people feel drawn to.